-To determine whether early PVI (within 12 hours of admission) targeted to MAP>65 improves clinical effectiveness (30 day mortality) in hospitalised adult patients with septic shock compared with usual care, in the first 48 hours.
+To determine whether early PVI (within 12 hours of admission) targeted to MAP of > 65 mmHg improves clinical effectiveness (30 day mortality) in hospitalised adult patients with septic shock compared with usual care, in the first 48 hours.

 4.2.
 Secondary objectives